A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle: Abstract

 \section{Abstract}

 We revisit the puzzle of $\vert V_{us}\vert$ values obtained from the conventional implementation of hadronic-$\tau$-decay-based flavor-breaking finite-energy sum rules lying $>3\sigma$ below the expectations of three-family unitarity.
-Significant unphysical dependences of $\vert V_{us}\vert$ on the choice of weight, $w$, and upper limit, $s_0$, of the experimental spectral integrals entering the analysis are confirmed, and a breakdown of assumptions made in estimating higher dimension, $D>4$, OPE contributions is identified as the main source of these problems.
+Significant unphysical dependences of $\vert V_{us}\vert$ on the choice of weight, $w$, and upper limit, $s_0$, of the experimental spectral integrals entering the analysis are confirmed, and a breakdown of assumptions made in estimating higher dimension, $D>4$, OPE contributions identified as the main source of these problems.
 A combination of continuum and lattice results is shown to suggest a new implementation of the flavor-breaking sum rule approach in which not only $\vert V_{us}\vert$, but also $D>4$ effective condensates, are fit to data.
 Lattice results are also used to clarify how to reliably treat the slowly converging $D=2$ OPE series.
-The new sum rule implementation is shown to cure the problems of the unphysical $w$- and $s_0$-dependence of $\vert V_{us}\vert$ and to produce results $\sim 0.0020$ higher than those of the conventional implementation.
-With B-factory input, including a new preliminary result for the exclusive $\tau\rightarrow K^-\pi^0\nu_\tau$ branching fraction, we find $\vert V_{us}\vert =0.2229(22)_{exp}(4)_{th}$, in excellent agreement with the result from $K_{\ell 3}$, and compatible within errors with the expectations of three-family unitarity, thus resolving the long-standing inclusive $\tau$ $\vert V_{us}\vert$ puzzle.
+The new sum rule implementation is shown to cure the problems of the unphysical $w$- and $s_0$-dependence of $\vert V_{us}\vert$ and to produce results $\sim 0.0020$ higher than those of the conventional implementation employing the same data.
+With B-factory input, and using, in addition, dispersively constrained results for the $K\pi$ branching fractions, we find $\vert V_{us}\vert =0.2231(27)_{exp}(4)_{th}$, in excellent agreement with the result from $K_{\ell 3}$, and compatible within errors with the expectations of three-family unitarity, thus resolving the long-standing inclusive $\tau$ $\vert V_{us}\vert$ puzzle.